Brendan Nelson: Leader of the Opposition (2007–2008)

 Following the defeat of the Howard government at the 2007 federal election, he was elected Liberal party leader and therefore Leader of the Opposition, narrowly defeating Malcolm Turnbull in a 45 to 42 vote, after the withdrawal from the race of Tony Abbott.
 After Nelson's election, his political past resurfaced, with him claiming he came from a Labor family.

 Nelson became the first person since Billy Snedden in 1972 to become Opposition Leader without prior experience in Opposition.
 Nelson also became the first Catholic to lead the Liberal Party.

-Nelson was elected Liberal leader on 29 November, four days before the commission of the Howard Government and hence his appointment as Defence Minister was terminated.
+Nelson was elected Liberal leader on 29 November, four days before the commission of the Howard government and hence his appointment as Defence Minister was terminated.
 This meant that technically he was both Liberal leader and Defence Minister in those four days.

 On 1 December 2007 Nelson attempted to distance himself from some of the conservative policies of his predecessor, saying "I don't support gay marriage, adoption or IVF.
 But I believe in addressing the social and economic injustices affecting homosexuals."

 Nelson declared that the Liberal Party had "listened and learned" from the Australian public on WorkChoices.
 He pronounced the program "dead," vowing it would never be resurrected as part of Coalition policy, and called on the Government to move quickly to introduce draft industrial relations legislation.

 In January 2008, Nelson opposed making any formal apology to the Indigenous Australians known as the "Stolen Generations".
 Nelson said such an apology would fuel guilt among middle Australia, and cause a mentality of "victimhood" among indigenous Australians.
 In early February 2008, Nelson changed his stance, and declared that he supported the apology, first personally, then also on behalf of his party:

 I, on behalf of the Coalition, of the alternative government of Australia, are [sic] providing in-principle support for the offer of an apology to the forcibly removed generations of Aboriginal children.

 When a motion formally apologising to the Stolen Generations was put before the House on 13 February, Nelson voted in favour, as did all Coalition members present in the chamber.
-However, six members of Nelson's caucus—Don Randall, Sophie Mirabella, Dennis Jensen, Wilson Tuckey, Luke Simpkins and Alby Schultz—were absent.
+However, seven members of Nelson's caucus—Peter Dutton, Don Randall, Sophie Mirabella, Dennis Jensen, Wilson Tuckey, Luke Simpkins and Alby Schultz—were absent.
 Before the vote, Nelson delivered a 20-minute speech endorsing the apology.
 Nelson's endorsement triggered nationwide protests; several people watching the speech booed, jeered and turned their backs on him.